TrellixVulnTeam/swahilipython_SCMU/Doc/library/nntplib.rst

    (if 'group' is a real wildmat string), return the first match.
 If no group matches, return an empty string.

-   This elides the response code from the server.
+   This elides the response code kutoka the server.
 If the response code is needed, use :meth:`descriptions`.